- Intriguing style

 The Kicks’ interior is narrow, with a style that’s muted compared to its expressive exterior.
 There’s decent room for four passengers and the Kicks’ 25 cubic-foot cargo area bests most other small cars.

-We think the Kicks makes more sense the less potential buyers spend on one.
-At around $21,200, a Kicks SV comes with automatic emergency braking, blind-spot monitors, power features, a 7.0-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility, and automatic climate control.
+It's the less expensive versions of the 2019 Kicks that make the most sense.
+From about $21,200, a 2019 Kicks SV has automatic emergency braking, power features, blind-spot monitors, a 7.0-inch touchscreen for infotainment with Apple CarPlay and Android Auto compatibility, and automatic climate control.
 That price undercuts most direct rivals, but we’d look closely at lightly used models such as the Mazda CX-3 and Subaru Crosstrek before signing on the dotted line at a Nissan dealership.

 2019 Nissan Kicks